-300% increase in approaches from higher education and further education institutions looking to move to learning online in one week alone
+300% increase in higher education and further education institutions looking to move to learning online in one week alone

 For most people, the events of recent weeks is something they will not have witnessed before.
 With many countries in lockdown and cases stacking up, it’s fair to say that PM Boris Johnson was right when he described Coronavirus as the “worst public health crisis for a generation”.